Iyanu456/resume-maker/README.md

 # SketchCV - Resume Maker App

-Welcome to the SketchCV, my portfolio project for the ALX_SE Software Engineering Program!
+Welcome to the **SketchCV**, my portfolio project for the **ALX_SE** Software Engineering Program!

-SketchCV allows users to create professional resumes effortlessly.
+**SketchCV** allows users to create professional resumes effortlessly.
 Built with React and Vite, it offers a seamless and fast experience.

 ## Features